 Two merlins were hunting the area by sitting in some tall pines and making forays after dragonflies and birds.
 There were at least three Hooded Warbler in the area but were hard to see and I only managed glimpses but there were other nice things too including Western Spindalis, Cuban Oriole, Ovenbird, Parula and Oriente Warblers, Cuban Vireo and Cuban Pygmy-owl.

-Along the forest edge there were some Nickerbean plants growing and the fruits were attracting several Chestnut Leafwing Memphis echemus and Florida Purplewing Eunica tatila.
+Along the forest edge there were some Nickerbean plants growing and the fruits were attracting several Chestnut Leafwing Cymatogramma echemus and Florida Purplewing Eunica tatila.

-Pale Cracker Hamadryas amphichloe normally settle on tree trunks but do occasionally settle on foliage.
+Gray Cracker Hamadryas februa normally settle on tree trunks but do occasionally settle on foliage.

 Karlos and I then went to another area to look for Cuban Nightjar but failed to find it on this occasion but we did find two nice dragonflies.
 One is a Red-mantled Saddlebags Tramea onusta but I'm not sure about the other yet.

 Lynn had spent the day at the hotel and when I got back told me about the large snake, a Cuban Racer Cubophis cantherigerus by the Mares pool balcony - disappointed to have missed it.